Stimulus Check Calculator (40k Cap)

 Our calculator makes the same assumptions as the ones put forward in the original form of the HEROES Act.
 The main rules are:

 Everyone beneath the income threshold is eligible for the stimulus check, as long as they filed their taxes either in 2019 or 2018.
 According to the Senate Majority Leader, the new threshold is an annual income of $40,000.
+Our salary to hourly calculator can help you with the math.

 The income of married couples is calculated together.
 If the income cap is $40,000 for a single person, it is doubled to $80,000 for a married couple.